RAW File Format

 • Event data written in binary little or big-endian (depending on the sensor configuration, little-endian by default)

-RAW File Header
+RAW Files Header

 RAW file header contains metadata associated to the RAW file.